Accommodation | International

 Fortunately there is a good choice of croc spotting tours available on the Daintree river so you can see these pre-historic creatures in safety, and have an expert guide spot them for you, because they camouflage very well....

-is available from the exit end only, near the parking bays for people
+from the exit end only, near the parking bays for people with disabilities.

 Cape Trib Farmstay has a wheel chair accesible cabin at Cape Tribulation.